PHP Vs CodeIgniter: Do They Differ?

 • Security Issues: More than 25 years later, PHP’s security issues are still going on.
 One of the most prominent issues is that since PHP is an open-source platform, any kind of vulnerabilities in the code will be public knowledge.
 So any developer with malicious intent may take advantage of this fact and try to tamper with the program before this issue is fixed with the new version.

 These pros and cons will definitely give you more insight into whether or not PHP is the suitable platform for your requirements.
+If you do find it suitable, consult with an expert PHP development company.
+We’ll leverage the pros while navigating through the cons to deliver the best results possible.

 Now let’s discuss the pros and cons of CodeIgniter.